boxuk/dictator/README.md

 * `dictator validate <file>` - Validate the provided state file against each region's schema.

 First time user?
 Try Dictator out by calling `wp dictator export site site-state.yml`, making a change to the state file, and seeing a colorized diff of how it compares with `wp dictator compare site-state.yml`.

+## Extending

+Even though Dictator is in its infancy, it was written with extensibility in mind.
+New states can be registered with `Dictator::add_state();`, and can comprise a selection of existing or custom regions.
+Write a state / region for your plugin / theme to make it easy for your users to export / impose settings.